Sheep - identification, records and movement

 - This guidance is for England

-Sheep that were born or identified on or after 31 December 2009, and are not intended for slaughter under 12 months of age, must be electronically identified and individually recorded in your flock register.
+Sheep that were born or identified on or after 31 December 2009, and are not intended for slaughter within 12 months of birth, must be electronically identified and individually recorded in your flock register.

 You do not need to electronically identify sheep that were already officially identified before 31 December 2009; neither do you need to record these animals individually in your holding register.
-However, as of 1 January 2015, the requirement to record individual animal numbers on movement documents (ARAMS-1) extended to the historic flock.
+However, for these animals you do need to record individual animal numbers on movement documents (ARAMS-1).

 If you want to keep sheep you will first require a CPH number, which identifies the land where they will be kept.